How Many Driving Lessons to Pass the UK Test? Average by Age 2026

 - 01Book lessons at a consistent frequency

 Two lessons per week with private practice between them consolidates skills faster than one weekly lesson.
-Gaps longer than ten days allow significant regression in newly-learned manoeuvres.
+Gaps longer than ten days allow significant regression in newly-learnt manoeuvres.
 Consistency matters more than total hours per session.

 - 02Maximise private practice